 At Beetroot, we work both with freelancers and in-house competency.
 We know that, in the end, what it usually boils down to is the individual’s drive and skills.
-It’s probably not a secret that when it comes to website development and WordPress, we’re predisposed to favor a team setup—but really, there are advantages on both sides.
+It’s probably not a secret that when it comes to WordPress development services, we’re predisposed to favor a team setup—but really, there are advantages on both sides.

 Procedures and free shooting